marsdenmadoka/fakestore/README.md

 #### Username: mor_2314
 #### password: 83r5^_

-##anyone is free to make any contributions to the begginer project
+#### anyone is free to make any contributions to this project

-Note that this is a begginers project/learner, some functionality might have not be well impelemted in a professional way you are allowed to make any changes and create a PR.
+#### Note that this is a begginers project/learner, some functionality might have not be well impelemted in a professional way you are allowed to make any changes and create a PR.

 ## Screenshoots